 We have historically earned a large proportion of our revenue from a limited number of pharmaceutical partners and diagnostic testing clients.
-In the year ended December 31, 2017, our top five pharmaceutical partners accounted for 42.2% of our revenues.
+In the sixmonths ended June 30, 2019 and year ended December 31, 2018, our top five pharmaceutical partners, in the aggregate, accounted for 35.1% and 39.0% of our revenues, respectively.
 The loss of, or material reduction in, revenues from any one of our major pharmaceutical partners or clients could materially reduce our total revenues, harm our reputation in the industry and/or reduce our ability to accurately predict our revenue, net income and cash flow.
 The loss of, or material reduction, in revenue from any one of our major pharmaceutical partners or clients could also adversely affect our gross profit and utilization as we seek to redeploy resources previously dedicated to that partner.
 We cannot assure you that revenue from our major pharmaceutical partners or clients will not be significantly reduced in the future.
 We also may not be able to maintain our relationships with our major pharmaceutical partners or clients on existing or on continued favorable terms and our major pharmaceutical partners or clients may not renew their agreements with us, in which case our business, financial condition and results of operations would be adversely affected.

-In particular, during the year ended December 31, 2017, our collaboration with Shire International GmbH ("Shire") represented 38.1% of our total revenues.
+In particular, during the six-months ended June 30, 2019, our collaboration with Shire International GmbH ("Shire") represented 27.1% of our total revenues.
 We expect that our collaboration with Shire will continue to account for a material portion of our revenue in 2019.
 The revenue attributable to Shire may fluctuate in the future, which could have an adverse effect on our financial condition and results of operations.
 In addition, changes in the terms of our agreements with Shire, or a modification or termination of our relationship with Shire, could result in delays in the receipt of revenue by us, or a temporary or permanent loss of revenue to us.
 In addition, certain pharmaceutical companies, including those with which we currently have agreements, may choose not to do business with us or may seek out other partners for genetic rare disease information due to our strategic collaboration with Shire, particularly if they are actual or potential competitors with Shire.
 If we are unable to continue to grow our business with other pharmaceutical companies, our business and results of operations would be adversely affected.